bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Border
 ~~~~~~

-The visual appearance of the legend border is controlled by a collection of
+To control the visual appearance of the legend border, use a collection of
 `Line Properties`_, prefixed with ``border_``.
 For instance, to set the color
 of the border, use ``border_line_color``.
 To make the border invisible, set
 the border line color to ``None``.